visgl/deck.gl/docs/developer-guide/updates.md

 # Updates

-One of the keys to getting good performance and desired behavior from deck.gl is to understand how and when deck.gl updates data.
+One of the keys to getting good performance and desired behavior from deck.gl is to understand how deck.gl handles updates.

 ## The Reactive Programming Paradigm